 - Just like you do when cooking pasta, add a pinch of salt and a drop of oil into the simmering water when cooking manti.
 They won’t stick to one another this way.

-- To have even richer flavor, you can add beef stock in the simmering water and then cook the fresh dumplings in it.
+- To have an even richer flavor, you can add chicken stock or beef stock in the simmering water and then cook the fresh dumplings in it.

-- Cook the dumplings for about 10-15 minute, not longer than this.
+- Cook the mantı dumplings for about 10-15 minutes, not longer than this.
 Check them after 10 minutes and remove if they are tender enough.

 📖 Recipe